ezzabuzaid/blog/src/content/blog/gentle-introduction-to-typescript-compiler-api.md

 The semantic analysis phase comprises two key processes: **Binding** and **Type Checking**.

-**Binding**: This is where the compiler's **Binder** comes into play.
-It walks the AST and creates symbols for all declarations it encounters, such as variables, functions, classes, etc.
+**Binding**: It walks the AST and creates symbols for all declarations it encounters, such as variables, functions, classes, etc.

 - A **Symbol** is created for each declaration, capturing its name, type, scope, and additional attributes.
 - The symbol is then stored in a **SymbolTable**, which is essentially a map that associates symbols with their names and is scoped to a specific block, function, or module.